xta0/xta0.me/_posts/2025-01-06-GenAI-Stable-Diffusion-DDPM.md

 > Why take timestamp $t$ as input?
 Because all the denoising process share the same neural network weights, the input $t$ will help train a UNet with a time step in mind.

-For any normal probability distribution, there are two key parameters: the mean `µ` and the variance `θ`.
-In the original DDRM paper, the model uses a fixed variance, and the mean `µ` is the only parameter that needs to be learned through a neural network.
+For any normal probability distribution, there are two key parameters: the mean `µ` and the variance `σ`.
+In the original DDPM paper, the model uses a fixed variance, and the mean `µ` is the only parameter that needs to be learned through a neural network.

 At high-level, the training loop can be described like this: